websanova/vuex-worker/README.md

 ## TODO

-- clean up filter previous / fields / data
+- Fix filter previous check... should not be triggering send if no change....
 - clean up stage update, should append note reset.